The Supplementing with iodine and the fear that accompanies it is due to poor execution and not the nutrient itself.

 Vitamin C (Ascorbic Acid) 3,000 + mgs – This vitamin is critical for combating oxidation due to toxin release.
 The adrenals also thrive in a vitamin C rich environment.
 The adrenal glands are the largest storage site of Vitamin C in the body.
 The NIS symporters (where iodine is pulled into the cells) are supported and in some cases healed when higher doses of Vitamin C are provided.

 Selenium 100-200 mcg – Selenium is needed by the thyroid hormone creation process by working in conjunction with glutathione peroxidase as a protective mechanism to reduce and neutralize excess hydrogen peroxide.
 Without this building block the risk of autoimmune thyroid condition flare ups increases due to the oxidative damage of TPO.
 Selenium is also a critical nutrient in the creation of glutathione in the liver where detoxification occurs.
+Selenium acts as an antioxidant to help protect cells against free radicals.
+Selenoproteins are needed for T cells (white blood cells) which help our immune system to prevent infections.

 Magnesium 200-400 mgs – This nutrient is important in over 300 enzyme reactions in the body.
 During the organification of iodine, intracellular calcium stimulates the NADPH-Oxidase System.
 When this becomes over active as it can with autoimmune thyroid conditions, magnesium works as a natural “balancer”.
 The production of ATP also requires magnesium along with other nutrients.